Poetry Guider¶

 What is Poetry?¶

 Poetry is a modern dependency management tool for Python projects.
 It simplifies the process of managing dependencies, creating reproducible environments, and publishing packages.
-Poetry replaces traditional tools like requirements.txt
+Poetry replaces traditional tools like requirements.txt, setup.py, and virtualenv by consolidating all these functionalities into a single, streamlined workflow.

 Why Use Poetry?¶